Alternative Therapies for Depression

 Acupuncture is an ancient Chinese method of healing that prevents and cures specific diseases and conditions by sticking very fine, solid needles into specific points on the body.
 Acupuncture stimulates the body's ability to resist or overcome illness by correcting imbalances.
 It also prompts the body to produce chemicals that decrease or eliminate painful sensations.

 Reflexologists believe that the body has the capacity to heal itself.
-The nerves in the hands and feet are related to various parts of the body, and by applying pressure to specific points on the hands and feet, reflexologists believe that the healing process is stimulated.
+The nerves in the hands and feet are related to various parts of the body.
+Reflexologists believe that the healing process is stimulated by applying pressure to specific points on the hands and feet.

 Different forms of exercise can lower your stress; reduce depression; and increase your energy level, balance, flexibility, and ability to relax.
 In general, exercise is a safe and easy way to improve your well-being, but always check with your doctor before starting a new exercise program.

 Meditation is sometimes described as an altered state of consciousness.
 It is a form of relaxation that, unlike sleep, is entered into purposely.
 Meditation is usually practiced regularly—for at least 10 minutes each day.
-While the body is at rest, the mind is cleared by focusing on one thought, sometimes a word, phrase, or particular scenery.
+While the body is at rest, the mind is cleared by focusing on one thought, which could be a word, phrase, or particular scenery.

 Guided imagery and relaxation